ApproxEng/approxeng.task/src/docs/simpleusage.rst

 ******************

 This is the simplest kind of resource, it never changes but we want to give tasks access to it.
 All resources have a name, which is used to retrieve them in a task.
-In this case we've called the motor class 'motors' (this could be the object returned from initialising an explorer HAT, or any other motor driver, or it could be something you've written yourself, the task framework doesn't care!)
+In this case we've called the motor resource ``motors`` (this could be the object returned from initialising an explorer HAT, or any other motor driver, or it could be something you've written yourself, the task framework doesn't care!)

 .. code-block:: python